Trust & governance

 Trust problems often appear after model development, not during it.

-• Outputs feel detached from clinical reasoning.
+• Outputs feel detached from clinical reasoning and workflow reality.

 • Confidence is displayed without enough context about uncertainty.